-Mrs. Aarsvold needed donors for two Lenovo Ideal Chromebooks for her classroom and Hodson P.I. has made a much needed contribution to help her achieve her goal.
+Mrs. Aarsvold needed donors for two Lenovo Ideal Chromebooks for her classroom and Hodson P.I. has made a much-needed contribution to help her achieve her goal.
+The Murrieta school got a donation from Justin D. Hodson, CPI and his team.

 Mathematics is one of the most important classes a child can take to better their future, but often a child could feel overwhelmed by what they are taught on a daily basis.
 Once a child falls even a step or two behind, it can be hard for them to catch up, causing some to lose interest over time.